 – Costing $300

-– All sorts of colors will be available
+– All sorts of colours will be available

 3. Apple will introduce a new iPhone (named iPhone 5S)